sanjarakanovic/Tensorflow_AdaIN_StyleTransfer/README.md

 The encoder utilizes a pre-trained VGG19 network up to relu4_1, extracting features from both content and style images.
 The AdaIN layer performs style transfer in the feature space, aligning the channel-wise mean and variance of the content input to match those of the style input.
-The decoder largely mirrors the encoder, with all pooling layers replaced by nearest up-sampling.
-Upsampling is preferred over transposed convolution to avoid checkerboard artifacts.
+The decoder largely mirrors the encoder, with all pooling layers replaced by the nearest up-sampling.
+Up-sampling is preferred over transposed convolution to avoid checkerboard artifacts.
 Reflection padding is applied before convolution to mitigate border artifacts.

 ## Running on Google Colab